Arccotangent/numberrain/doc/scripting/operations/io/DISABLEWORK.md

 # DISABLEWORK

-`DISABLEWORK` is a special operation.
+`DISABLEWORK` is an I/O operation.

 ## Description